What’s going on?

 What will happen at the celebration?

 We will have live music, delicious food, lots of festivities, entertainment for the children, and you can even have the scribe write a letter for you.
-We will escort the Torah, amidst music and dancing, to its destination at the Chabad Jewish Center.
+We will escort the Torah, amidst music and dancing.

 Where will the Celebration be?